yityler/Algoverse-AI-Research/results/math500/math500_w256/Q18_TRACES.md

-# Q18 — every trace, both arms
+# Q18 — Analysis of Traces

 The most expensive question in the run and the only one where the model genuinely disagreed with itself.
 Full trace-by-trace breakdown.